electricbookworks/electric-book/samples/text/04-01-links-buttons.md

 Links are pretty straightforward.
 How does [this link](http://electricbook.works) to the Electric Book website look?
 That link probably shouldn't show in the PDF version for print, or it should show in a useful way (like including the link in plain text).

 Buttons are trickier.
 Basically, buttons should be defined by adding a `.button` class to any element.
-Ideally the theme allows for [inline buttons](http://example.com){:.button} and block-level buttons:
+The template allows for [inline buttons](http://example.com){:.button} and block-level buttons:

 [Example](http://example.com)
 {:.button}